The Sharing Group Discussion Can We Discount Ahadits to Understand the Qur’an

 Brother Terence Helikaon Nunis: Brother Muslim Mike, my counter question to you is what makes you think you are so special that you can take the religion laduny when everyone else begins with silsilah?
 Are you some great saint or prophet that you need not learn from people, but God Sends Revelation directly to your heart?
 In the Qur’an, knowledge is transmitted by three ways: laduny, uwaysi and silsilah.
 The prophets and the saints have access to all three.
 The ordinary people only have silsilah except under special circumstances.

 Do not take the verses of the Qur’an out of context to justify your intellectual laziness.
 What about all the verses about learning from those who know?
 Or the more abundant verses about taking from the example of the Prophet (s.a.w.)?
 Do you think those verses do not apply to you because you think you are special?
 Are you so great a luminary of knowledge that you know immediately when the religion has “deviated”, and a thousand years of scholarship missed?
-You cannot even do a proper translation of a few verses and you imagine you are capable of parsing doctrine on theology and jurisprudence?
+You cannot even do a proper translation of a few verses, and you imagine you are capable of parsing doctrine on theology and jurisprudence?

 The Qur’an is a universal message.
 That is true.
 But it is not something that is immediately available to everybody simply because they opened the book.
 If that were so, any non-Muslim opening it will be Muslim immediately, and every Muslim would be a saint.
 Obviously there has to be some qualifications.
 One of them is knowledge, the other is sincerity, and the last is piety.
 It is not my place to question the last two, but it is surely my place to question the first.

-Brother Muslim Mike: Brother Terence Helikaon Nunis, Revelation and guidance are not one in the same as you are implying.
+Brother Muslim Mike: Brother Terence Helikaon Nunis, Revelation and guidance are not one and the same as you are implying.
 I most assuredly do not hold myself above anyone else or deem myself special in that way; that was reserved for the prophets.

 Brother Terence Helikaon Nunis: regarding your questions, the first is obviously yes, since to say otherwise would imply that God is not Capable.
 However, this in no way implies that you do not need to follow proper doctrine.
-Saying that since God can, He must and therefore you are “guided” is false equivalence.
+Saying that since God Can, He must, and therefore you are “guided” is false equivalence.
 Any who follow the Quranist doctrine is obviously misguided.
 There is no Islam without the Prophet (s.a.w.).
 Can it not be said that every person who tells you, you are wrong is Sent by God to guide you to Islam?

 Secondly, whilst Allah (s.w.t.) does say so, it does not mean, that we then have no need for scholars and teachers.
 This is a matter of tawhid al-af’al, that Allah (s.w.t.) is the Source, and everything else is a wasilah.
 To learn from the pious is still being Guided by Allah (s.w.t.).
 It is impossible that knowledge comes from other than Him, but misguidance comes from the self.